InnerSourceCommons/foundation-governance/how-to/access-isc-calendar.md

 Please follow this guidance when adding a new event to the calendar:

+1. Many people merge their InnerSource Calendar events with their other calendars, so please start the **title of your meeting or event** with 'ISC' (for InnerSource Commons).
-1. Remove any abbreviations or jargon from the **title of your event**
+2. Remove any other abbreviations or jargon from the **title of your event**
-2. Add date, time
+3. Add date, time
-3. If you're having an online meeting, then please add the zoom link, eventbrite/registration link or how to access the meeting in the **where** section of the calendar notice
+4. If you're having an online meeting, then please add the zoom link, eventbrite/registration link or how to access the meeting in the **where** section of the calendar notice
-4. The **meeting description** should be very clear:
+5. The **meeting description** should be very clear:
    - **Your first sentence should state whether the meeting/event is open to everyone or if it is open to people with an interest in a specific aspect of InnerSource.**
    - **Your next sentence should give a general description of the group.**

 ## Example 1 - Community Calls

-* **Title**: Community Call: Why InnerSource works on Teams
+* **Title**: ISC Community Call: Why InnerSource works on Teams
 * **When**: Tues, September 1, 5pm-6pm
 * **Where**: See meeting description
 * **Description**: